Alan-Jowett/bdd_test/test_expressions/reference_outputs/index.md

 # Reference Analysis Files

-This directory contains reference analysis files used for mermaid regression testing.
+This directory contains reference analysis files used for Mermaid regression testing.
 Each file includes comprehensive BDD analysis with visual diagrams and structured data tables.

 ## 📊 Analysis File Structure